jdingel/econ35101/readme.md

 [Jonathan recommends](https://tradediversion.net/2018/09/17/why-i-encourage-econ-phd-students-to-learn-julia/)
 the [Julia language](http://www.julialang.org).
 Julia's advantages are that it is open source and typically faster than Matlab.
-Its downside is that it is a young language, so its syntax is evolving.
 To get started doing economics in Julia, see Perla, Sargent, and Stachurski's "[Lectures in Quantitative Economics](https://lectures.quantecon.org/jl/)."
 You may submit Julia or Matlab code as homework solutions.